 In addition, when the grantee is either participating in a special program (e.g. Project Management Oversight reviews for grantees receiving Section 5309 New Starts funding) or is at-risk or out of compliance in a specific area (i.e. procurement systems or financial systems) other reviews may be conducted.

-Read more about Triennial Reviews and be sure to sign up for the next Workshop being conducted.
+Read more about Triennial Reviews and sign up for workshops.